Skydive/tcss/README.md

 A blk contains within it, references to the header, footer and body of the news article.
 The blk stores a combined hash, of everything it refers to.
 When a single reference of the blk has its data changed, the hash of the blk will then be recalculated, and everything it references will be fetched again by clients.

 The stored _blks_ on the client are lzo compressed, as json is an inefficient format for storing data.
 This ensures that the ~8MB localstorage cap will not be exceeded.

+EDIT 2020: THIS IS A GOOD LESSON IN OVERENGINEERING Some browsers dislike storing lzo-compressed UTF32 bytes in localStorage.
+This results in a JSON.parse error.
+The original fix was to store UTF16 bytes in memory - but this is still disliked by many browsers.
+TODO: Re-enable with a try/catch CASE for the JSON.parse to set a boolean in localStorage to disable fetching from cache!
+For now - this is DISABLED.
+See `sky-blk.js`, Line 90 is commented out.

 ### Content Editing
 ContentTools, a _WYSIWYG_ editor, was used to provide an interface for content editing.